Besselsleigh: Parish church

 The Church of England parish church of Saint Lawrence existed by the 12th century, and the west wall, Norman south door and possibly some other parts survive from this time.
 The church was rebuilt in the latter part of the 13th century, which is the date of the Decorated Gothic west window of the nave and east window of the chancel.
 Most of the other windows are Perpendicular Gothic: that in the north wall of the chancel from the 14th century and others in the church from the 15th century.
 In 1632 William Lenthall paid for St Lawrence's to be "beautified and repaired" and in 1788 William John Lenthall paid for further works on the church.
 The font is 17th-century and the pulpit is 18th-century.
 St Lawrence's is a Grade II* listed building.
 Since 2015 the church has not been in regular use, and is not normally open for visitors.

 World War II air crash

-On 14 March 1944 an Armstrong Whitworth Whitley V bomber aircraft, T4337 from No. 10 Operational Training Unit RAF at Abingdon, was on circuits and landings practice when its Royal Canadian Air Force pilot lost control while changing from flare path to instruments.
+On 14 March 1944 an Armstrong Whitworth Whitley V bomber aircraft, T4337 from No. 10 Operational Training Unit RAF at Abingdon, was on circuits and landings practice when its pilot lost control while changing from flare path to instruments.
 The aircraft crashed onto what was then a military firing range at Great Park Farm, Besselsleigh, and almost immediately burst into flames.
-All three members of its crew were killed.

 At the time United States Army soldiers were billeted at Besselsleigh Park.
+A local man, Ronald Amey, and three soldiers attempted to rescue the crew.

+The pilot, Sgt Douglas C Adamson (RCAF) and the navigator Flying Officer Allan G Lillico (RCAF) were killed in the crash.

+Air Gunner Sgt Richard T Bunt (RCAF) who was the rear gunner, after several attempts, freed wireless operator Sgt O'Brien from the burning aircraft.
+O'Brien died six days later in the John Radcliffe Infirmary, Oxford.
+For his bravery, Sgt Bunt was awarded the British Empire Medal (Military Division).
+He died in his home country Canada in 1983.

-They and a local man, Ron Amey, tried without success to rescue the crew.
-The pilot, Sgt DC Adamson, is buried in the Commonwealth War Graves Commission section of Botley Cemetery, on the outskirts of Oxford.
+The pilot, Sgt Douglas C Adamson and the navigator Flying Officer Allan G Lillico are buried in the Commonwealth War Graves Commission section of Botley Cemetery, on the outskirts of Oxford.

+Wireless Operator Sgt Jeremiah O'Brien (RAF) is buried in Alperton Cemetery, North London.

+The citation for Sgt Bunt's BEM for gallantry reads as follows:

 Ron Amey went on to succeed his father William Amey as head of the Amey quarrying and construction company.